-Tamara Feygin^{1,2}

-1Perelman Medical School-University of Pennsylvania, USA
+Tamara Feygin^{1,2} 1Perelman Medical School - UPenn, USA 2Children's Hospital of Philadelphia, USA

-Avariety of Congenital Heart Diseases (CHD) may be diagnosed prenatally.
+A variety of congenital heart diseases (CHD) may be diagnosed prenatally.
 Traditionally, the fetal heart was primarily assessed by fetal echography.
 However, fetal MRI has been proven as a helpful imaging tool in detection of cardio-vascular anomalies in utero.
-Numerous conditions, including transposition of great vessels, aorta coarctation, hypoplastic left heart syndrome, tetralogy of fallout, cardiac aneurysm, pericardiac/cardiac tumors may be demonstrated on MR imaging.
+Numerous conditions, including aorta coarctation, hypoplastic left heart syndrome, tetralogy of Fallout, cardiac aneurysms, pericardial/cardiac tumors may be successfully detected on MR imaging.
 In addition, presence of other coexisting anomalies outside of the cardio-vascular system may be revealed.
 Some cardio-vascular anomalies may be more than an isolated problem and could be a part of an underlying systemic/genetic condition.
 Even in the absence of genetic abnormalities, infants with CHD are at increased risk of brain lesions (15-45%) or neurodevelopmental delay.
-There is numerous data from autopsy reports, postnatal imaging and from more recent prenatal imaging research that congenital heart defects delay structural brain development in utero.
 The demonstration of a full spectrum of fetal anomalies provides extremely valuable information to clinicians and parents-to be.
 Fetal MR may be a feasible addition for timely and precise diagnosis of cardiac disease and associated anomalies.
-Prenatal imaging therefore helps to predict pregnancy outcome, and prepares couples for the birth of a child with an abnormality.
+Prenatal imaging therefore helps to predict pregnancy outcome and prepares couples for the birth of a child with an abnormality.
 The obtained information may also assist in thorough screening of fetal patients for eligibility for fetal treatment.
-It may help to prognosticate, to some degree, important issues of patient's developmental outcome and quality of life.
+It may help to prognosticate to some degree important issues of patient's developmental outcome and quality of life.